-You can go whale watching from many different places on Vancouver Island: Tofino, Victoria, Port McNeil are all great places to look into.
+You can go whale watching from many different places on Vancouver Island: Tofino, Victoria, Port McNeill are all great places to look into.

-But, if you don’t feel like driving all the way to Tofino through this picturesque winding road and want to find a nice hub to explore the island and go for a few family-friendly hikes then Campbell River might be the perfect place for you.
+But, if you don’t feel like driving all the way to Tofino, and want to find a nice hub to explore Vancouver Island, encounter whales and wildlife, and go for a few hikes… then Campbell River might be the perfect place for you!